3DStreet/3dstreet-docs/blog/2025-09-20-more-in-pro-enhanced-ai-generation-and-ar-capabilities.md

 # More in Pro: AI Generation, Custom Prompts, and Enhanced AR Capabilities

+I created 3DStreet with a vision to make street design tools accessible to a wide range of folks who may not have had access to professional design software.
+If I could wave a magic wand, I'd offer all of our features for free, but I can't.
+So, the next best thing is to make these tools affordable while covering our costs.

-Announcing new additions to 3DStreet Pro that expand capabilities for professional street designers, urban planners, and creative professionals.
-Pro users now have new cutting edge features at no additional cost.
+To that end, I'm happy to announce that as of September 1, 2025 we're now offering more in our 3DStreet Pro plan, adding new cloud AI image rendering which incorporates 4 frontier image generation models and AR viewing for Android and iOS devices.
+Pro users now have these new cutting edge features at no additional cost.

 <br/>
 <br/>